RyannKim327/Facebook-Bot-Python/Readme.md

 #### MPOP Reverse II (Ryann Kim Sesgundo)

 ---
-<blockquote style="text-align: justify">&emsp;This is my code and sample project for facebook bot that uses python programming.
-For more, kindly read this [DOCUMENTATION](https://fbchat.readthedocs.io/en/stable/examples.html#echobot)</blockquote>
+<blockquote style="text-align: justify;">&emsp;This is my code and sample project for facebook bot that uses python programming.
+For more, kindly read this <a href="https://fbchat.readthedocs.io/en/stable/examples.html">DOCUMENTATION</a></blockquote>

 ---
 ### Package used (FBCHAT)